-During the three and six months ended June 30, 2021, the Company recorded \$81 and \$122, respectively, (2020 - \$325 and \$325) in government assistance resulting from the Canada Emergency Wage Subsidy.
-For the six months ended June 30, 2021, the funding has been recorded as a reduction of the related salary expenditures with \$83 (2020 - \$248) recorded within selling expenses, \$27 (2020 - \$43) recorded within general and administrative expenses and \$12 (2020 - \$34) recorded with research and development expenses.
-As at June 30, 2021, \$81 of government assistance is recorded in accounts receivable (December 31, 2020 - \$85).
+During the three and six months period ended June 30, 2022, the Company did not record any government assistance resulting from the Canada Emergency Wage Subsidy.
+During the three and six months ended June 30, 2021, the Company recorded \$81 and \$122, respectively in government assistance resulting from the Canada Emergency Wage Subsidy.
+For the six months ended June 30, 2021, the funding has been recorded as a reduction of the related salary expenditures with \$83 recorded within selling expenses, \$27 recorded within general and administrative expenses and \$12 recorded with research and development expenses.